 Of course, when the victim is a toddler, what constitutes “provoking” may be different.
 For example, a toddler who is simply trying to play with a dog may not be fully aware of what he or she is doing.

 Each state has its own method for handling dog bites.
 Most states either follow a “strict liability” or “negligence” rule.
 Michigan law falls under the strict liability category.
 This means that dog owners cannot evade responsibility by claiming they were unaware that their dog is dangerous.
-Owners are always liable even if the dog has no history of acting biting or acting aggressively.
+Owners are always liable even if the dog has no history of biting or acting aggressively.

 Statute of limitations

-It is vital to know that you have a deadline for initiating a personal injury lawsuit to court.
+It is vital to know that you have a deadline for taking a personal injury lawsuit to court.
 Michigan gives you three years from the date of the attack to bring a dog bite claim.
 If you want to pursue monetary compensation from the dog owner, make sure you file your claim before this three-year window closes.